Colorado Avalanche: Jerseys

 The "C" logo also served as the main crest of the Avalanche's 2016 Stadium Series uniforms, which featured a white base, enlarged lettering and numbers, and steel blue, silver, and burgundy sleeve stripes.

 Before the 2017–18 season, the Avalanche unveiled new uniforms as part of the switch to Adidas.
 The look was inspired from the original uniforms they wore from 1995 to 2007, save for the bold silver border that pays homage to Colorado's silver mining industry.
 There were no third jerseys used during that season, but for the 2018–19 season, the Avalanche would wear their 2015–2017 navy uniforms as their alternates.
 The navy uniforms are currently used in regular season home games against Central Division opponents (though during the 2020–21 season, they only wore them against the Minnesota Wild and St. Louis Blues as both Central Division teams were briefly realigned with the Avalanche on the West Division, and made an exception in the 2021, 2022 and 2023 home openers by wearing burgundy uniforms against the Chicago Blackhawks, and in the 2025 home opener against the Utah Mammoth, as well as the November 21, 2022, home game against the Dallas Stars by wearing the "Reverse Retro" uniforms), which the Avalanche dub as "Division Rivalry Nights".

 As part of the 2020 Stadium Series, the Avalanche unveiled special edition uniforms inspired by Colorado's majestic landscape and the Cadet Chapel of the United States Air Force Academy.
 The uniforms bore a steel blue top and burgundy bottom, with white accents forming the shape of an "A" in front and the middle stripe at the back.

 Before the 2020–21 season, the Avalanche unveiled a "Reverse Retro" alternate uniform.
 The design was taken from the classic Quebec Nordiques uniforms but recolored to match the Avalanche's current color scheme.
 The Avalanche also revealed a new color scheme for their pants and helmets, with black replaced by steel blue.
 The following season, the road white uniforms were tweaked to feature burgundy player names and steel blue numbers with burgundy trim, thus eliminating black from the color scheme.

 A second "Reverse Retro" uniform (branded as Reverse Retro 2.0) was unveiled in the 2022–23 season, utilizing the 1995–2007 white uniform template but recolored to the blue, red and gold colors originally used by the NHL's Rockies and is found on the Colorado state flag.
 The "C" alternate logo replaced the primary in front.

-In the 2025–26 season, the Avalanche paid tribute to the Nordiques by wearing that franchise's classic baby blue uniforms for seven games.
-This includes two throwback-themed games against the Carolina Hurricanes, who wore Hartford Whalers throwbacks as a tribute to both teams' storied history in the WHA and in the NHL's Adams Division.
+In the 2025–26 season, the Avalanche paid tribute to the Nordiques by wearing that franchise's classic baby blue uniforms for eight (originally seven) games.
+This includes two throwback-themed games against the Carolina Hurricanes, who wore Hartford Whalers throwbacks as a tribute to both teams' storied history in the WHA and in the NHL's Adams Division; along with two games against ex-provincial rival Montreal Canadiens (the game at Montreal was not included in the original plan, but was approved by the NHL later on).